phseba/FloydWarshallAlgorithm2PhilipSeba/README.md

 # FloydWarshallAlgorithm2PhilipSeba

-The "FloydWarshallAlgorithmPhilipSeba" is a recursive version of a Floyd's algorithm solution provided by the University of Liverpool.
+The "FloydWarshallAlgorithmPhilipSeba" is the recursive version of a Floyd's algorithm solution provided by the University of Liverpool.

 The code includes a performance test.

-Programming language is as Python 3.
-The code was written using an PyCharm IDE.
+Programming language is Python 3.
+The code was written using PyCharm IDE.

 The code is ready to be applied in an IDE for Python.